Visikol HISTO-M Wide-Field Imaging of Hepatic Organoids Using the EVOS

 Recently, we worked with Pandorum Technologies to image their hepatic organoid models using Visikol HISTO-M on a Thermo Fisher EVOS FL Auto II.
 Pandorum was able to demonstrate that Visikol HISTO-M dramatically improved image quality while being compatible with antibody labeling and nuclear staining.
 Models were labeled for Albumin (cat no. MAB1455- R&D System), BSEP (cat no. sc74500- Santacruz), ZO-1 (cat no. 61-7300- Thermo Fisher Scientific), E-cadherin (cat no. sc71009- Santacruz), Vimentin (cat no. sc6260- Santacruz) and Goat anti-mouse Alexa Fluor 488 secondaries (cat no. A-11029 Thermo Fisher).

 Treatment with Visikol HISTO-M occurs after labeling and is compatible with traditional tissue processing and labeling workflows.
-We provide protocol guidance and labeling optimization guidance through our protocol builder tool.
+We provide protocol guidance and labeling optimization guidance through our Protocol Guidebook.